 A very good group of people who are, by and large, out in the trenches of (public and private) middle and high schools (some younger grades too, K-12, plus some community educators working with older audiences), teaching personal finance and economics, as well as business, entrepreneurship and the like in classrooms.

-At the event, Cassandra McConnell, Deputy Assistant Director, Office of Financial Education at the Consumer Financial Protection Bureau, spoke about the CFPB and its mission and structure in hopes of creating a fair and competitive marketplace.
-The Consumer Education and Engagement office is broken down into braches for: Financial Education, Consumer Engagement, Older Americans, Servicemembers, Students, and Financial Empowerment (focusing on low-income).
+At the event, Cassandra McConnell, Deputy Assistant Director, of the Office of Financial Education at the Consumer Financial Protection Bureau, spoke about the CFPB and its mission and structure in hopes of creating a fair and competitive marketplace.
+The Consumer Education and Engagement office divides into branches: Financial Education, Consumer Engagement, Older Americans, Servicemembers, Students, and Financial Empowerment (focusing on low-income).

 One interesting point of McConnell’s speech was her discussion of “just in time” financial education.
-In short, the idea is that people are more open to financial education – which we know is often not something that people look forward to or want to engage in – when it’s coupled with a financial choice, decision or purchase they are involved with.
+In short, financial education is more readily accepted by people—something they often don’t eagerly anticipate or willingly embrace—when they couple it with a financial choice, decision, or purchase in which they are involved.
 This may be, for example, getting a first paycheck, buying a car, buying a house, etc.